karafka/karafka/README.md

 ## How does it work

 Karafka provides a higher-level abstraction that allows you to focus on your business logic development, instead of focusing on implementing lower level abstraction layers.
-It provides developers with a set of tools that are dedicated for building multi-topic applications similarly to how Rails applications are being built.
+It provides developers with a set of tools that are dedicated for building multi-topic applications similar to how Rails applications are being built.

 ### Some things you might wonder about:

-- You can integrate Karafka with **any** Ruby based application.
+- You can integrate Karafka with **any** Ruby-based application.
 - Karafka does **not** require Sidekiq or any other third party software (apart from Kafka itself).
 - Karafka works with Ruby on Rails but it is a **standalone** framework that can work without it.
 - Karafka has a **minimal** set of dependencies, so adding it won't be a huge burden for your already existing applications.